SethMMorton/natsort/docs/source/howitworks.rst

     ['apple', 'banana', 'corn', 'Apple', 'Banana', 'Corn']

 The last (i call it *IGNORECASE*) should be super easy, right?
 Simply call :meth:`str.lowercase` on the input.
+This will work but may not always give the correct answer on non-latin character sets.
+It's a good thing that in Python 3.3
-Well, in Python 3.3 :meth:`str.casefold` was introduced that does a better job of removing all case information from unicode characters from non-latin alphabets, so that should probably be used if it is available.
+:meth:`str.casefold` was introduced, which does a better job of removing all case information from unicode characters in non-latin alphabets.

 .. code-block:: python